The Dream of Shahrazad

 Sunny Side of the Doc, France

-Luxor African Film Festival (LAFF), Egypt
+Luxor African Film Festival, Egypt

 Durban International Film Festival, South Africa